popcron/gizmos/README.md

 # Gizmos
-Used for drawing runtime gizmos in builds and editor from any place in the code.
+Used for drawing runtime gizmos in builds and editor from any context in the code.

 ## Requirements
 - .NET Framework 3.5